ldiasrs/benfordslaw/README.md

     const probability = benfords.getProbability()?.toFixed(1);
     // probability = 1.0

-The ChiSquared result is a float between 0 and 1 and describes how well Benford's Law was matched.
+The ChiSquared result is a float and describes how well Benford's Law was matched.
 Lower is better.

 The Probability describes how relevant ChiSquared is.
 It should be >= 0.9